htomaka/ng-starter/README.md

-# Angular ES6 Starter Kit
+# Future-proof AngularJS starter kit

 This repo serves as a starter kit for building large [AngularJS](https://angularjs.org/) apps.
 It features: